larabaltaji/Social-Media-Presence-Analysis-for-Granulado-Sweets-/README.md

 - Getting insights and trying different campaigns that reflect the insights
 - Choosing the campaign that is expected to increase reach

+_Check out the Jupyter notebook files and report for more information_